ahmedsallam1/robot-parser/README.md

 # Robot Controller Project

 ## Description
-The Robot Controller Project is a PHP application designed to control a robot's movements based on user instructions.
+The Robot Parser Project is a PHP application designed to control a robot's movements based on user instructions.
 The project includes a RobotController class that executes instructions provided to a robot and generates a file containing the final position of the robot.

 ## Project Structure
 The project structure is organized as follows: